Viral Video Shows Blake Griffin Joining Fans In Chanting ‘Ref, You Suck’ During Pistons Game 4 Loss

 Blake Griffin made it very clear how he felt about the officiating in his team’s playoff-ending Game 4 loss on Monday night.

-The Detroit Pistons big man was caught on camera joining fans as they chanted “Ref, you suck” following a questionable call during the game.
-The Pistons were outmatched during the opening-round matchup against the Eastern Conference top-seeded Milwaukee Bucks, but many fans believed that the refs had made it even more tilted by favoring the Bucks.
+The Detroit Pistons big man was caught on camera joining fans as they chanted “Ref, you suck” following a questionable call late in the first half the game.
+The Pistons were outmatched during the opening-round matchup against the Eastern Conference top-seeded Milwaukee Bucks, but many fans believed that the refs had made it even more tilted by favoring the Bucks — and Griffin is apparently among them.

-The incident came just after refs had whistled Griffin for a shooting foul on Sterling Brown, who sank both free throws to bring the Bucks to within three just a little more than 90 seconds before halftime.
+The incident came just after refs had whistled Griffin for a shooting foul on Sterling Brown with 1:36 remaining in the first half.
+Brown sank both free throws to bring the Bucks to within three points.
+The Pistons actually went into the half with a six-point lead, but the Bucks blew the doors off in the second half, outscoring Detroit 71-42.

-The whistles were favoring the Bucks for most of the night, and at one point Milwaukee held a 27-8 free throw advantage over the Pistons.
+The whistles were favoring the Bucks for most of the night, and at one point Milwaukee held a 27-8 free throw advantage over the Pistons while the game was still within reach.
 By the end of the game, the free throw advantage had grown to 41-12 in favor of the Bucks, ESPN noted.

 The seemingly one-sided game led to some frustration for the Pistons fans as they watched the season wither away against the Bucks.
-Griffin was apparently among them, as the viral video showed.
+Griffin couldn’t resist joining in on their chant, as the viral video showed.

 refs you suck, confirmed by Blake Griffin. pic.twitter.com/SBzzsuSvWb